 They spend their time worrying their prose style just doesn't hack it, their story-telling chops are weak, they've chosen the wrong point of view, they should have gone with the other story idea, etc. etc. I've heard it all.

-They're so worried they aren't good enough that when faced with adversity in the form of beta reader feedback, critique group comments, or recommended editorial revisions, they utterly crumble under the pressure.
-A suggestion that changes might need to be made to their writing seems to confirm their deepest darkest fears of inadequacy.
+They're so worried they aren't good enough, that when faced with adversity in the form of beta reader feedback, critique group comments, or recommended editorial revisions, they crumble under the pressure.
+A suggestion to consider changes in their work seems to confirm their deepest, darkest fears of inadequacy.

 Of course, sometimes the harshest criticism doesn't even come from real people.
 Instead, it's the imaginary voices inside their own heads telling them they are destined for failure.

-The irony is that these writers do indeed have a major obstacle preventing them from becoming a success, but it's not the thing they spend all their time worrying about.
+The irony is that these writers do indeed have a major obstacle preventing them from success, but those obstacles are not what they spend all their time worrying about.

-The problem isn't they aren't good enough.
+The problem isn't that they aren't good enough.

 The real problem is they don't want it bad enough.